5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/Additional_Files/Slimmed_Kexts/Intel_AC-9650/itlwm/README.md

 - In Finder, navigate to `~/Downloads/itlwm-master/itlwm/firmware`
 - Delete every file except `iwm-9000-46`

-## Compilig slimmed itlwm
+## Compiling the kext
 - Double-click `itlwm.xcodeproj`
 - Click on the Play button to run the process
 - Ignore all the warnings
 - Return to the terminal window
 - Type `xcodebuild` and hit Enter to comple the `itlwm.kext`
-- It will be stored under `~/Downloads/itlwm-master/build/Release`
+- Once compiling is done, the kext will be located under `~/Downloads/itlwm-master/build/Release`
+- Mount your EFI folder

-Done.
-Copy the kext to your EFI/OC/Kext folder, replacing the existing one and reboot.
+- Copy the kext to `EFI/OC/Kexts`, replacing the existing one
+- Reboot.
+- Done.

+> [!NOTE]
+>
+> If you are having issues with the slimmed kext, use the pre-cpmpiled version from the OpenIntelWireless repo.